SURFscz/SRAMsync/README.md

         sshkey_cmd: sudo sara_modifyuser --no-usermail --ssh-public-key
   ```

+#### CuaScriptGenerator event handler argument
+The CuaScriptGenerator accepts the following event handler argument through the
+`--eventhandler-args`.
+Multiple occurrences are supported.

+##### run
+The `run` argument tells the CuaScriptGenerator to execute the generated bash script.

+##### cba-co-budget-mapping-filename=<file name>
+This is a temporary workaround for CUA and CBA.
+It's specif to the
+CuaScriptGenerator.
+The file contains a JSON document that maps SRAM CO UUIDs
+to CBA account names.

+NOTE: It is a temporary workaround and will be removed in a future version.

 ### CbaScriptGenerator

 The CbaScriptGenerator is derived from the CuaScriptGenerator class.
-Therefore the CbaScriptGenerator cannot be used independently of the
+Therefore, the CbaScriptGenerator cannot be used independently of the
 CuaScriptGenerator.
 This means that if you use this class, you will need to
 provide a configuration for the CuaScriptGenerator class as well.